Well, this one is lackluster too, I'm afraid, and it made us sad.

-Forget the 3D aspect of the movie, it was an after thought (like it seems to be with most 3D movies these days), and was nothing more than a marketing gimmick here.
+Forget the 3D aspect of the movie, as it was an afterthought (like it seems to be with most 3D movies these days), and it ended up being nothing more than a marketing gimmick.
 It did nothing to enhance the movie or make it more fun.
 At all.

 On the way to the hospital (why?), the Cop and Paramedic talk about souls or something, only to have Abel sit up and slash the paramedics throat with a hidden knife.
 Yeah.
 The ambulance flips over due to the knife violence, and Abel escapes into the river, as do all of our hopes for this movie... and that's just the opening sequence.